quinnjaredp/attack-hph-extensions/dicom/README.md

 		- QNTK-AN1201 (Analytic)

-2. Make Navigator aware of the custom objects
+2. Make Navigator aware of the custom objects.

 	- In Navigator: Create New Layer → More options → Create from collection/STIX file, then upload workbench_hph_dicom.json.